Vance County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended for a period determined by North Carolina law.
-This suspension takes effect a specific number of days after your arrest, as stated on the temporary permit you received.
+- BAC Over 0.08: If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08 or higher, your license will be suspended immediately under North Carolina law.
+This suspension is typically for a set period.

 If You Refused Testing

-- Implied Consent Law in North Carolina: North Carolina, like most states, has an implied consent law.
-This means that by driving on North Carolina roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing is a violation of this law and carries severe consequences.
+- Implied Consent Law: North Carolina, like most states, has an implied consent law.
+This means that by driving on North Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing results in an automatic license suspension, regardless of your BAC level.

 The ALR/Administrative Hearing